Rare-earth element: United States

 The largest rare-earth deposit in the United States is at Mountain Pass, California, sixty miles south of Las Vegas.
 Originally opened by Molycorp, the deposit has been mined, off and on, since 1951.

 A second large deposit of REEs at Elk Creek in southeast Nebraska has been under consideration by NioCorp Development Ltd who hopes to open a niobium, scandium, and titanium mine there.
 That mine may be able to produce as much as 7,200 metric tons of ferro niobium and 95 metric tons of scandium trioxide annually.
 As of 2022, financing is still in the works.

 As of 2006, the Bokan Mountain project in Alaska was being developed.
 The Bokan-Dotson Ridge project, the location of a significant deposit of REE, was the subject of a Preliminary Economic Assessment released in January 2013, and was reported by the Alaska Department of Natural Resources to be in an "advanced exploration phase" by Ucore Rare Metals in 2025.
 However it has no operational capacity.

 In 2024 American Rare Earths Inc. disclosed that its reserves near Wheatland Wyoming totaled 2.34 billion metric tons, possibly the world's largest, and larger than a separate 1.2 million metric ton deposit in northeastern Wyoming.

 After China had announced new restrictions on access to their rare-earths in 2025, the U.S. has been seeking alternative supply chains.
-On 20 October 2025, President Trump signed a deal with the Prime Minister of Australia, Anthony Albanese, over rare-earths and other critical minerals that are needed for commercial clean energy production and technologically advanced military hardware.
+On 20 October 2025, President Trump signed a deal with the Prime Minister of Australia, Anthony Albanese, over rare-earths and other critical minerals that are needed for commercial sustainable energy production and technologically advanced military hardware.
 They each committed to provide at least US$1bn (A$1.54bn) towards a number of projects worth $US8.5bn (A$13bn) in both the US and Australian projects over six months.